GiacomoValliPhD/openhdemg/docs/tutorials/decomposition_and_cleaning.md

 For this reason, each decomposition outcome should undergo manual revision.
 When needed, the automatic result should be manually edited to maximise the accuracy and reliability of the subsequent analyses.

 However, serious manual editing requires a dedicated infrastructure: interactive visualisation, fast navigation across motor units, editing tools for discharge times, cleaning utilities and quality-control panels.
-For this reason, manual editing is currently supported through the ***[openhdemg software](https://www.giacomovalli.com/openhdemg_software/){:target="_blank"}***.
+The lightweight library editor is useful for basic edits, but the most advanced cleaning workflow is provided by the ***[openhdemg software](https://www.giacomovalli.com/openhdemg_software/){:target="_blank"}***.

 The software can be downloaded ***[here](https://www.giacomovalli.com/openhdemg_software/){:target="_blank"}***.